Q: Does Bowie State University (BSU) offer degree-producing nursing programs?

 Q: How long will it take a student to complete the BSU nursing program?

-Q: Does BSU offer a special program for Licensed Practical Nurses?
+Q: Does BSU offer a special programs for Certified Nurse Assistants (CNA) or Licensed Practical Nurses (LPN)?

-A: No, the BSU Department of Nursing does not offer an LPN to BS program.
-Those who possess an active LPN licensure are considered undergraduate students pursuing a degree in either the Traditional or Accelerated BS nursing program tracks.
+A: No, the BSU Department of Nursing does not offer special programs for CNA or LPN candidates.
+Those who possess an active CNA or LPN licensure are considered undergraduate students pursuing a degree in either the Traditional or Accelerated BS nursing program tracks.

 Q: Does BSU offer a part-time BS nursing program?